sijmenvb/masters-thesis/src/Suggestions/Suggestions.md

 3. transform this suggestion back into (every possible) token stream that could generate this expression.
 4. calculate the difference in tokens given and the ones generated as suggestion and present it to the user.

+## Requirements
+for generating our suggestions we have some soft and hard requirements
+### Soft
+if there was one mistake the
+### Hard
+If we take a valid function as a String and append a `)` to the end then giving this to the suggestion should generate the original string. (indentation might be slightly different, e.g. using 3 spaces instead of four)
 ## generateSuggestion
 `generateSuggestion :: Int -> Map.Map String Type -> [TokenInfo] -> MaybeError ([ExtendedTokens], String, String, Type, Int)`
 is responsible for generating suggestions for function definitions.